davisdre/azure-blog/_posts/2023-10-14-How_to_user_MariaDB_on_Synology_NAS_with_Docker.markdown

 ---
 layout: post
-title: How to user MariaDB on Synology NAS with Docker
+title: How to use MariaDB on Synology NAS with Docker
 ---

 # Introduction